deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 ## How to switch Deckhouse EE to CE?

+{% alert %}
-> The instruction implies using the public address of the container registry: `registry.deckhouse.io`.
+The instruction implies using the public address of the container registry: `registry.deckhouse.io`.
 If you use a different container registry address, change the commands or use [the instruction](#how-do-i-configure-deckhouse-to-use-a-third-party-registry) for switching Deckhouse to using a third-party registry.
+{% endalert %}

+{% alert level="warning" %}
+Deckhouse CE does not support cloud clusters on OpenStack and VMware vSphere.
+{% endalert %}

 To switch Deckhouse Enterprise Edition to Community Edition, follow these steps:

 1. Make sure that the modules used in the cluster [are supported in Deckhouse CE](revision-comparison.html).
 Disable modules that are not supported in Deckhouse CE.

-   > Please note that Deckhouse CE does not support cloud clusters on OpenStack and VMware vSphere.
 1. Run the following command:

    ```shell